smart appliance controlled by phone

 Bigger Kitchens Require More Smart Home Technology

-Your home technology integrator will suggest the appropriate professional-grade network that will create a great Wi-Fi signal in the kitchen (and everywhere else).
-The tech integrator can steer you toward a safe, secure, and high-performance home network.
+A home technology integrator will suggest the appropriate network strength, one that will create a great Wi-Fi signal in the kitchen.
+The tech integrator can steer you and your clients toward a safe, secure, and high-performance home network.

 smart robot in a tech-centered kitchen